protontypes/open-sustainable-technology/README.md

 - [GCP-GridFED](https://zenodo.org/record/3958283) - Gridded fossil CO2 emissions and related O2 combustion consistent with national inventories 1959-2018.
 - [Integrated Carbon Observation System](https://github.com/ICOS-Carbon-Portal/pylib) - Produces standardised data on greenhouse gas concentrations in the atmosphere, as well as on carbon fluxes between the atmosphere, the earth and oceans.
 - [Global Database of Cement, Iron and Steel Production Assets](https://www.cgfi.ac.uk/spatial-finance-initiative/geoasset-project/geoasset-databases/) - The Global Database of Cement, Iron and Steel Production Assets provides information on global cement production plants that are operational today.
-- [The Global Registry of Fossil Fuels](https://github.com/fossilfuelregistry/portal-v2) - Open Source database of oil, gas and coal production and reserves globally, expressed in CO2-equivalent
+- [The Global Registry of Fossil Fuels](https://github.com/fossilfuelregistry/portal-v2) - Open Source database of oil, gas and coal production and reserves globally, expressed in CO2-equivalent.
+- [Easy-ERA5-Trck](https://github.com/Novarizark/easy-era5-trck) - A super lightweight Lagrangian model for calculating millions of trajectories using ERA5 data.

 ## Industrial Ecology